azroberts8/helpful-tools/Change-MAC-Address/README.md

 3. Change the MAC address: `sudo ip link set dev <device-name> address <new-mac-address>`
 4. Enable your network device: `sudo ip link set dev <device-name> up`

-This method uses the `ip` command as the `ipconfig` command is being depricated in favor of this tool.
+This method uses the `ip` command as the `ifconfig` command is being depricated in favor of this tool.